johanhedin/sdrx/doc/USING.md

 > Note 1: Unlike many other programs that support RTL and/or Airspy dongles, `sdrx` does not use the "device id" concept at all.
-An "id" (typically a low number like 0 or 1) is not a stable way to reference a dongle since the id may cange over time as devices are plugged in and removed from the USB bus.
+An "id" (typically a low number like 0 or 1) is not a stable way to reference a dongle since the id may change over time as devices are plugged in and removed from the USB bus.
 The serial number concept is, on the other hand, a stable and predictive way to reference a specific dongle as long as every dongle on the system have been given a unique name.